aurora-is-near/doc.aurora.dev/docs/onboard/wallets/rainbowkit.md

 yarn create @rainbow-me/rainbowkit
 ```

-This will prompt you for a project name, generate a new directory containing a boilerplate project, and install all required dependencies.
+These commands will prompt you for a project name, generate a new directory containing a boilerplate project, and install all required dependencies.

 Alternatively, you can manually integrate RainbowKit into your existing project.